 Under the Fund's lending policy, 5 percent of the resources available under the third and fourth general replenishments, 10 percent under the fifth and sixth general replenishments, and 7.5 percent under the seventh and eighth general replenishments were allocated as grants and grant-based technical assistance for the identification and preparation of development projects or programs in specified member countries.
-In addition, amounts in the range of 18 to 21 percent of the total resources under the ninth replenishment were set aside in the form of grants for permitted use, including technical assistance and project financing.
+In addition, amounts in the range of 18 to 21 percent of the total resources under the ninth replenishment were set aside in the form of grants for permitted uses, including technical assistance and project financing.
 Grants do not bear charges.
 The share of grants under the tenth, eleventh and twelfth general replenishments is based on a country-by-country analysis of debt sustainability.
 Under the seventh, eighth and ninth general replenishments, technical assistance may also be provided on a reimbursable basis.

-Technical assistance loans are granted under conditions that allow for repayment in 50 years, including a 10-year grace period, from the date of the loan agreement.
-However, the following categories of loans have different terms:
+Technical assistance loans are usually granted under conditions that allow for repayment in 50 years, including a 10-year grace period, from the date of the loan agreement.
+However, the following categories of loans are granted:

-- (i) where the loan is granted for the preparation of a pre-investment study and the study proves that the project is not feasible, the grace period is extended to 45 years with a repayment period of 5 years thereafter. - (ii) where the loan is granted for strengthening Regional Member Countries' cooperation or for the improvement of the operations of existing institutions and is not related to specific projects or programs, the grace period is 45 years with a repayment period of 5 years thereafter.
+- (i) Preparation of a pre-investment study and the study proves that the project is not feasible, or. - (ii) Strengthening Regional Member Countries' cooperation or for the improvement of the operations of existing institutions and is not related to specific projects or programs.